 A. If your hard drive needs to be repaired back to operational state in order to recover the data this is classsed as a physical recovery.
 For instance if the heads are clicking and need to be exchanged with a set of donor heads this qualifies as a physical recovery.

 Q. I heard there is a machine that can read my data directly off the platters.
 Is this correct?

-A. A device like that does not exist to our knowledge.
-The only thing even close to this is a specialised peice of hardware in europe desinged to deal with damaged data platters.
+A. A device like that does not commonly exist to our knowledge.
+The only thing even close to this is a specialised piece of hardware in Europe designed to deal with damaged data platters.
 The costs associated with this type of recovery is significant and often beyond practicality for the average customer.

 Q. I just dropped my hard drive on the floor, is it safe to plug it in and see if it still works?